listerys/listerys/README.md

 # Hi, I'm Anirban Khara 👋

-I’m a **Full Stack Web Developer** who loves building **scalable applications** that work now—and later.
-Currently, I'm pursuing an MS in Computer Science at **The George Washington University**, where I’m learning all the tricks to make software do what it’s supposed to.
-I’m skilled in **JavaScript, Python, and cloud tech** and enjoy creating straightforward solutions that don’t need a user manual the size of a dictionary.
+I’m a **Full Stack Web Developer** who builds **scalable applications** that work now—and later.
+Currently, I'm pursuing an MS in Computer Science at **The George Washington University**, where I’m learning the skills to make software do what it’s supposed to, without the drama.
+I’m skilled in **JavaScript, Python, and cloud tech** and enjoy creating solutions that don’t need a user manual the size of a dictionary.

 ---